 Well known as home to our region’s tall ships, Discovery Pier is also a certified cruise port.
 With the required facility security plan and staff in place, we efficiently accept your disembarking cruise boat passengers with professionalism and the utmost attention to customer service.
 Vessels of up to 250 feet long will be accepted on the east wall of the Pier beginning in 2020.
-We can also accept tenders on our floating docks.
+Larger ships can anchor just off the Pier and ferry passengers in to our floating docks.
+Tour buses can drive out on the Pier.
 The Discovery Pier joined the Great Lakes Cruising Coalition in March 2019.

 Cruising into Discovery Pier